Revenge of the Mummy

-Revenge of the Mummy, officially named Revenge of the Mummy: The Ride, is an indoor roller coaster/dark ride/haunted attraction located at Universal Studios Florida, Universal Studios Hollywood, and Universal Studios Singapore.
-Its theme is based on The Mummy film franchise, and the ride features linear induction motors (LIMs) that launch riders from standstill to a maximum speed of 40 mph in a matter of seconds.
-The Florida and Singapore locations have the same track layout, and each location offers a slightly different virtual experience.
-The three attractions were manufactured by Premier Rides and feature track switches installed by Dynamic Structures.
-Universal Creative and ITEC Entertainment Corporation created the theme at each location, with Adirondack Studios responsible for several of unique elements implemented at the Singapore location.
+Revenge of the Mummy, officially named Revenge of the Mummy: The Ride, is an enclosed roller coaster located at Universal Studios Florida, Universal Studios Hollywood, and Universal Studios Singapore.
+It is themed to The Mummy film franchise, and the ride features linear induction motors (LIMs) that launch riders to a maximum speed of 40 mph in a matter of seconds.
+The Florida and Singapore locations have the same track layout, although each location offers a slightly different virtual experience.
+Manufactured by Premier Rides, the attractions feature track switches installed by Dynamic Structures.
+Universal Creative and ITEC Entertainment Corporation created the theme at each location, with Adirondack Studios responsible for several of the unique elements implemented at the Singapore location.

 History

-In 2002, Universal Parks & Resorts set about designing a dark ride based on the popular Mummy movie franchise.
-As part of this process, Universal Studios Florida closed Kongfrontation on September 8, 2002, and Universal Studios Hollywood closed E.T.
+In 2002, Universal Parks & Resorts began planning the design of a dark ride based on the popular Mummy movie franchise.
+For construction to begin, Universal Studios Florida closed Kongfrontation on September 8, 2002, and Universal Studios Hollywood closed E.T.
 Adventure on March 14, 2003.
 On May 21, 2004, Revenge of the Mummy opened at Universal Studios Florida.
-This was followed by the opening of the ride at Universal Studios Hollywood on June 25, 2004.
+The installation at Universal Studios Hollywood opened a month later on June 25, 2004.